 Let’s Rebuild the Trains That Represent America

-Amtrak’s Inter-Regional (Long-Distance) trains are multi-purpose mobility machines, connecting cities and distant rural areas, serving higher-ticket tourists and budget-minded commuters, and uniting elected leaders of every political persuasion.
+Amtrak’s Long-Distance Inter-Regional trains are multi-purpose mobility machines, connecting cities and distant rural areas, serving budget-minded commuters and higher-ticket tourists in one highly-efficient vehicle.

 We need to invest in them more.
 This means

 ● More frequent departures to more places

 ● High-performance, modern trainsets that will attract more passengers and reduce operating costs